nus-cs2103/website-base/admin/common-commentary-fragment.md

 This week, you are starting your individual project (iP).
 As you are adding code to the iP in rapid succession, you'll need a way to keep track of all the changes you do.
 The tool we are going to use for that is called Git, and we need to learn Git basics pretty quickly.

 Let's jump in and learn how to get started using Git in your own computer.
-Yes, we are now switching our focus to the _project management_ aspect of SE.
 </div>
 <div tags="m--cs2113">